wp-plugins/apptivo-ecommerce/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixes: Issue when sync with Apptivo for huge Products and Categories.
+* Products template page support for Twenty Twelve theme.

 = 1.1 =
 * Added featured option in shortcode ( Recent products, Products by category id and products by price )